chris-sul/FaceAR/README.md

 # UnityFacialDetection

-**Facial Detection in Unity**

-Application detects faces in the frame that the users sees, then gets the identity of the faces and displays their information next to them.
+Facial Detection in Unity: Application detects faces in the frame that the users sees, then gets the identity of the faces and displays their information next to them.

+## How to contribute:

+See CONTRIBUTING.md

+## Git Basics:

-**Instructions to making your own branch:**
+### **Instructions to making your own branch:**

 git checkout -b [name_of_your_new_branch]